Advanced Tax Credit Repayment Limits

 What Are the Advanced Premium Tax Credit Repayment Limits?

-Advanced Premium Tax Credit repayment limits are the maximum you have to repay if your income is higher than you estimated when you received Premium Tax Credits for health insurance.
+Advanced Premium Tax Credit repayment limits are the maximum amount you have to repay if your income turns out to be higher than you initially estimated when you received Premium Tax Credits for health insurance.

 ObamaCare Tax Credit Repayment Thresholds